Access and safety improvements to the Stuart Highway at Pinelands and Holtze

 The Pinelands and Holtze precincts are busy industrial areas southeast of Darwin, where businesses are serviced daily by heavy vehicles and road trains.
 In 2016, the Department of Infrastructure, Planning and Logistics commenced planning to improve road safety and heavy vehicle access in these areas, to and from Stuart Highway.

-Following extensive public consultation undertaken in 2016 and 2017, a concept design has been prepared by local traffic engineering consultant, Tonkin Consulting.
+Following public consultation undertaken in 2016 and 2017, a concept design has been prepared by local traffic engineering consultant, Tonkin Consulting.
 The design solution will accommodate future growth in the area maintain an appropriate level of service for local traffic increases and provide safe pedestrian crossing locations between the precincts.

 Key features of the proposed solution include: